h-ohsaki/chatgpt-el/README.md

 ![overview](overview.png)

-Note that the implementation of the `chatgpt` script depends on the internal structure of the HTML file returned by the AI server.
+Note that the implementation of the `chatgpt` script depends on the internal structure of the HTML file returned by the AIs.
 If `chatgpt` does not work in your environment, you may need to modify the program according to your environment.

 # PREREQUISITES